Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Introduction

-In this analysis, we present a search for dark neutral gauge bosons (A$^{\prime}$), which are originated in a simplified model in Einstein-Cartan portal, at the LHC simulated proton-proton collisions with 13.6 TeV center of mass energy corresponding to the LHC RUN III circumstances \cite{LumiPublicResults}.
-The topology of the studied simulated events is dimuon, from the decay of A$^{\prime}$, plus large missing transverse energy which attributes to dark matter.
-Similar search for dark matter in this channel has been performed at the CMS experiment at the LHC with the visible particle being a Z boson decaying to dimuon at $\sqrt{s}$ = 13 TeV \cite{R45055}.
+In this analysis, we present a search for dark neutral gauge bosons (A$^{\prime}$), which originated in a simplified model in the Einstein-Cartan portal, at the LHC simulated proton-proton collisions with 13.6 TeV center of mass energy corresponding to the LHC run 3 circumstances \cite{LumiPublicResults}.
+The topology of the studied simulated events is dimuon, from the decay of A$^{\prime}$, plus large missing transverse energy attributed to dark matter.
+The signal of the above process is very similar to that coming from the decay of Charginos pair into the lepton pair plus MET, carried out by ATLAS \cite{charginosATLAS}.

 In the following section \ref{section:model}, the theoretical formalism of the $U(1)_{D}$ simplified model based on the Einstein-Cartan gravity and its free parameters are presented.
-Then the simulation techniques used for events generation for the signal and SM backrounds samples are displayed in section \ref{section:MCandDat}.
-Afterwards, the selection cuts and the strategy of the analysis are explained in section \ref{section:AnSelection}.
-Finally, the results and the summary of this analysis are discussed in sections \ref{section:Results} and \ref{section:Summary} respectively.
+Then the simulation techniques used for event generation for the signal and SM background samples are displayed in section \ref{section:MCandDat}.
+Afterward, the selection cuts and the strategy of the analysis are explained in section \ref{section:AnSelection}.
+Finally, this analysis's results and summary are discussed in sections \ref{section:Results} and \ref{section:Summary}, respectively.